CommodoreOS/PCUAE/README.md

 PCUAE License

-***Project Carousel USB***

-Anniversary Edition by Spannernick, PCUAE idea by Spannernick, Spanner is RetroNuts on YouTube, Carousel USB Chooser by FaberfoX, Fake Update by jj0, raxrip and cyanic, Load Carousel Games from USB Stick with Carousel Gamelist Loader, boot THEC64 X-Windows Mod by jj0, JIFFYDOS 6 included, New Soundtrack Now Included,
+Project Carousel USB Anniversary Edition by Spannernick, Idea by Spannernick, Carousel USB Chooser by FaberfoX, Fake Update by jj0, raxrip and cyanic, Load Carousel Games from USB Stick with Carousel Gamelist Loader, boot THEC64 X-Windows Mod by jj0, JIFFYDOS 6 included, New Soundtrack Now Included,

 This is free for non commercial use - NOT to SELL.

 Updated 29/11/21